cobaltpngsituation/cobaltpngsituation/README.md

 ###

-⟢ as an adult, pls leave me out of drama that doesn't involve me
+⟢ don't associate me with my friends. i don't agree with or know everything they do/say.

-⟢ don't associate me with my friends, pls. idk or agree with everything they do/say
+⟢ i believe my OCs are alive in my mind, feel their own emotions, have their own boundaries and interests, etc. certain OCs don't like being touched w/o permission, so pls respect this.

-⟢ i believe my ocs are alive in my mind, feel their own things, have their own boundaries & interests, etc. certain ocs don't like getting touched w/o permission, so pls respect that.
+⟢ i block/hide freely

-⟢ i don't accept friend requests right away as i'd like to get to know you more, first.
+⟢ i don't accept friend requests right away as i'd like to know you better, first.

-⟢ i replace S with Z as a typing quirk. if it bothers you, pls tell me and i'll stop
+⟢ i have a typing quirk where i replace S with Z. if it bothers you, pls lmk and i'll stop using it.

-⟢ if i'm bothering you or did smth wrong, pls tell me
+⟢ i incorporate tone indicators when i feel they're necessary

-⟢ i incorporate tone indicators/tags when i feel they're necessary
+⟢ if i go silent, it's nobody's fault. i tend to go off-tab or zone out a lot

 ![](https://file.garden/Z0TC-0mCggxGeVLO/Zombie%20dividerr.png)</details>